devOpifex/litter/README.md

 which directly translates to an `id` in the generated HTML.

-This means inputs can only be created individually, one function call creates a single input, it's difficult to dynamically generate multiple inputs given their IDs must be unique.
+This means inputs can only be created individually, one function call creates a single input as this `id`s in HTML have to be unique.
+This makes it's difficult to dynamically.

-Also, because of the latter, one can only `observe` individual inputs as opposed to multiple ones.
-Of course, one could wrap multiple inputs in a `reactive` and then observe changes on said `reactive`, but that does not work well (if at all) for dynamically generated inputs.
+Also, because of the latter, one can only `observe` individual inputs as opposed to observing changes in many inputs at once.

 This project takes inspiration from vanilla JavaScript where one can observe on any valid selector such as a `.class`